 first day of the school year and is receiving special education services pursuant

 - REVENUE CREDITS

-of local (.5 mill levy) and federal revenues (forest reserve and impact
+ninety-five percent of local (.5 mill levy) and federal revenues (forest reserve

 - SIZE ADJUSTMENT UNITS

 Additional program units based on size according to the following categories:

 • Elementary/junior high schools with membership's of less than 400